 This is a challenging hike that should only be attempted if you are in good shape and have experience hiking in rough terrain.
 The trail is long (22 km) and there is a lot of elevation gain, so you will need to be prepared for a tough hike.

+Make sure you bring plenty of food and water, as well as a map and compass (or GPS).
 In Northern Norway, temperatures may drop considerably as you move up the mountain.
 At higher altitudes, weather conditions can change rapidly, so be sure to check the weather forecast before heading out.

 During the winter season, avalanche conditions may exist and this time of the year is generally prohibited to the public.